 Can taking herbal products make it harder to get pregnant?

 Possibly.
-Some products have been shown to cause changes in hormones important for conception.
+Some herbal supplements have been shown to cause changes in hormones important for getting pregnant.
 Each product’s ingredients should be looked at carefully.

 Can herbal products cause miscarriage?

 Possibly.
-Some products have been shown to cause pregnancy loss and hormone imbalance or uterine contractions that could lead to pregnancy loss.
-Each product’s ingredients should be looked at carefully before pregnancy.
+Some products have been shown to cause pregnancy loss from hormone imbalance or uterine contractions that could lead to pregnancy loss.
+Each product’s ingredients should be looked at carefully.

 Do any herbal products cause birth defects or other problems in pregnancy?

 There is limited information on first trimester use of most herbal products.
 There is even less information on using herbal products in the second and third trimesters of pregnancy.
 Most current data does not suggest an increased chance for birth defects when used while pregnant.
-However, some products have been shown to cause pregnancy loss and hormone imbalance or uterine contractions that could lead to pregnancy loss or early labor.
-Read the label on the product and discuss each ingredient with your health care provider.
+However, some products have been shown to cause pregnancy loss, hormone imbalance, or uterine contractions that could lead to pregnancy loss or early labor.
+Read the label on the product and discuss each ingredient with your healthcare provider.

 Can I use herbal products while breastfeeding?

 There is very little information on use of herbal products while nursing an infant.
-Read the label on the product and discuss each ingredient with your health care provider.
+Talk to your healthcare provider for all your breastfeeding questions.
+Read the label on the product and discuss each ingredient with your healthcare provider.